-For Gateway Monuments proposed within the right-of-way (ROW) of controlled access highways, smaller simple installations of non-MUTCD (Manual on Uniform Traffic Control Devices) compliant signs that do not have significant architectural or landscaped features are not allowed.
+Gateway Monuments which propose simple installations of non-MUTCD (Manual on Uniform Traffic Control Devices) compliant signs that do not have significant architectural or landscaped features are not allowed.

 Landscaping is a type of roadside enhancement project that allows local governments to enhance an interchange or roadside by planting various type of trees, shrubs, or grass, or by altering the contours of the ground.